 Prequalification is a preliminary step to preapproval.
 Credit checks and financial analysis cost the lender both time and money; by prequalifying candidates, they can narrow the pool and only complete paperwork for buyers who are legitimately serious about purchasing a home.

 If you have offers from both prequalified and preapproved buyers, you should always consider the preapproved offer first.
 Preapproved buyers can make an offer with the strength of a lending company behind them.
 They have already completed paperwork, know what their monthly payment and interest rate are likely to be and they are presumably shopping for homes they know that are within their price range.

 Lending companies prequalify and preapprove candidates to take as much guesswork out of the process as possible.
 If a buyer has been preapproved, they’ve already finished a large portion of the paperwork a mortgage loan involves.
 Once you accept a preapproved offer, the buyer’s lender can immediately assess and evaluate your home and make a final decision.
 This is known as the loan commitment process – the lender double checks the preapproved candidate, makes sure your house fits the agreed budget and from there the deal moves forward.

 When you receive an offer on your home, check first to see whether the buyer has been prequalified or preapproved.
 If they are just prequalified, you can request that they make a new offer after they complete the approval process.
 By only accepting strong offers from preapproved candidates, you can greatly reduce the risk of the deal falling apart halfway through the process.

-The strength of a buyer's offer depends on how much certainty they bring to the table.
-Preapproval is a strong sign that someone is a reliable buyer.
-As a seller, sticking to offers from preapproved buyers can help you protect your interests and finish the sale as smoothly and painlessly as possible.
+The strength of a buyer’s offer depends on how much certainty they bring to the table.
+Preapproval is a strong sign that someone is a reliable buyer, and it increases the chances of a home sale going through to closing.